mkang32/feature-selection/feature_selection_summary.md

 * Decision Tree feature importance
   * How much a feature decrease impurity? = How good the feature is at separating the classes?
   * Features on the higher nodes have greater gains in impurity, meaning more important ones.
+  * Meausre of impurity
+    * Classficiation => Gini or entropy
+    * Regression => variance
 * Feature importance in random forest
   * Average of the feature importance across tress
+  * Note:
+    * RF in general give preferenec to features with high cardinality
+    * Correlated features will have the same or similar importance, but reduced importance compared to the same tree built without correlated counterparts
 * Recursive feature elimination using random forest
   * Build a random forest model
   * Calculate feature importance